Change programme and strategy 2021–2026

 New international trading arrangements, leaving the EU, environmental and sustainability concerns, changes to UK farm and land policy, and significant shifts in consumer behaviour will impact us all.
 AHDB is committed to change to better support you and your business to meet these challenges.

 We recognise there are genuine differences between the challenges facing sectors and even within sectors.
 Levy payers’ requirements for research, marketing, exports or analysis are not the same.
 One size does not fit all and levies must be set to reflect the value provided.
+Our AHDB change programme is well under way, and we are committed to reporting back on how we are doing on a regular basis.

 Sectors will drive our work